 - Grilled chicken

-The salad shown is just a simple salad made with arugula, oranges, walnuts, and feta cheese and topped with the Citrus Vinaigrette Salad Dressing.
+The salad shown is just a simple Arugula and Orange Salad with Feta Cheese and Walnuts and topped with the Citrus Vinaigrette Salad Dressing.

 Interested in more salad dressing and condiment recipes?